akkasi/Melamud_lexicalSubstitutions/README.md

 you need to download the  "lexsub_context_embeddings.txt" and "lexsub_word_embeddings.txt" from : www.cs.biu.ac.il/
 nlp/resources/downloads/lexsub_embeddings/  to run the code.

-The code is written in Python 3.6 using the foolowing modules:
+The code is written in Python 3.6 using the following modules:

 1- NLTK
 2-Gensim